TO ALL VOLUNTEERS PAST, PRESENT, AND INCOMING:

 Knowledge of a second language is not necessary.
 All prospective tutors must have an interview.

 - ESL Tutor – ESL Tutors require special tutor training in ESL (English as a Second Language).
 The class runs for five weeks and is available several times a year in Milford and Stratford.
 Classes are held from 6:00 PM – 8:30 PM at the Literacy Center at 16 Dixon Street in Milford and the Stratford Library, 2203 Main St. in Stratford.
-There is a $25 fee for course materials.

 - GED / Basic Literacy Tutor – GED (General Education Development) and Basic Literacy Tutors do not require special training.
 The Center staff will provide guidance and materials for these tutors.

 Other Volunteering Opportunities

 - Read to children in our pre-school program! – Our Preschool Reading Program is held on a weekly basis for preschoolers at various community locations.
 Go to our Literacy for Children Program page and see if you’d be interested in becoming a reader! (sorry we do not have openings now)